Le Glorieux

-Le Glorieux (18 February 1984 - 19 Aug 2010) was a British-bred Thoroughbred racehorse.
-In 1987 he achieved the extraordinary feat of winning three Group one races on three different continents when he won the Grosser Preis von Berlin in Europe, the Washington, D.C.
-International in North America and the Japan Cup in Asia.
+Le Glorieux (18 February 1984 - 19 Aug 2010) was a British-bred, French-trained Thoroughbred racehorse.
+In 1987, he achieved the remarkable feat of racing in five countries and winning three Grade 1 races on three different continents.
+His victories came in the Grosser Preis von Berlin in Europe, the Washington, D.C.
+International in North America, and the Japan Cup in Asia.
+He became only the second British-bred horse to win the Japan Cup and, until Calandagan's victory in 2025, remained the only French-trained winner of the race for nearly 40 years.